VCCT-MAST5112-2025-G1/ST10489659-ChefChristoffel-Menu-App/README.md

 ## Features

 Core Functionality:

-- Menu Management: Add, view, and remove menu items.
+Menu Management:
-- Course Categories: Organize dishes into Starter, Main, and Dessert.
-- Real-time Statistics: View total items and average price (overall and per course).
-- Advanced Filtering: Filter menu items by course type (All / Starter / Main / Dessert).
-- Persistent Storage: Menu data stored in Supabase.
-- Sample Data: One‑time "Add Samples" button to populate demo items.
+- **Add Dishes**: Chef can add new menu items with:
+  - Dish name (required)
+  - Description (required)
+  - Course category (Starters, Mains, Desserts, Drinks)
+  - Price in South African Rand (R)
+- **Remove Dishes**: Delete items from the menu with confirmation prompts
+- **View All Items**: See complete menu with all details displayed in cards

+Data persistence:
+- All menu items are saved to device storage using AsyncStorage
+- Data persists between app sessions
+- Automatic loading on app startup with a branded splash screen

 User Experience:

 - Intuitive Navigation: Bottom tab navigation to access Menu, Add, and Filter screens.